DREAMiners/The-History-of-Proof-Of-Work-Mining/README.md

 20) Blockchain vs DAG
 98) extras: POS mining, social mining (apps- LIT, bit.tube)
 99) References - each chapter should contain references at the bottom

+# Contributing, reviewing and commenting

+This book is developed collaboratively and openly, here on Github.
+We accept comments, contributions and corrections from all.